pivotal/docs-tas-adapter/install.md

 1. Set the value of the `telemetry.enabled` property in the `tas-adapter-values.yml` file to `false`.

 After you install Application Service Adapter via the steps below, it will not send telemetry data to VMware.

+### <a id="custom-ca-registry"></a>Configure a Registry With a Custom Certificate Authority

+To configure the Application Service Adapter for use with a registry that has a custom or self-signed certificate authority:

+1. Set the value of the `app_registry_credentials.ca_cert_data` property in the `tas-adapter-values.yml` file with a PEM encoded Certificate Authority certificate.

+1. Note:
+    - __Your cluster nodes must trust the Certificate Authority that the Application Service Adapter is configured with.__
+    - __Tanzu Build Service must also be configured to trust this registry Certificate Authority certificate.__

 ## <a id="install-adapter"></a>Install the Application Service Adapter